ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

     - In the successful case, the `InterrogationReport` includes the new file encryption secret encrypted with the GHGA public key.

 #### DHFS Cleanup Job (secondary instance)
 The secondary duty of the DHFS is to clean up files from the `interrogation` bucket.
 Files must be removed once they have been fully copied to the permanent bucket, as well as on occasions that files are deleted from their parent box.
 Neither the FIS, UCS, nor IFRS can perform this action because they don't have write access to the `interrogation` bucket.
 Each time this DHFS instance runs, it retrieves a list of all objects (files) currently in the `interrogation` bucket.
-Then for each file, the DHFS makes a separate GET request to the FIS API's `GET /uploads/{file_id}/can_remove` endpoint.
-For authentication, the DHFS uses its own private key to encrypt the file ID pertaining to the request, then uses the FIS public key to encrypt a token containing the Data Hub's storage alias and the encrypted file ID.
-The DHFS will *delete* the file from the `interrogation` bucket if FIS returns True.
+Then the DHFS makes a single GET request to the FIS API's `GET /storage/{storage_alias}/uploads/can_remove` endpoint and supplies the file IDs as query parameters (`file_id=<file_id>&file_id=<file_id>,...`).
+For authentication, the DHFS signs a JWT with its private key.
+In response, the DHFS expects to get a list containing the IDs of files which may be deleted from the interrogation bucket.
+The DHFS will then *delete* each listed file from the `interrogation` bucket.

 #### DHFS Configuration
 The DHFS needs the following configuration: